zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 ## TASK 3 - Create an S3 Bucket

-Ensure that the current directory is  `~/tf_aws_lab/base`
+Ensure that the current directory is  `~/tf-epam-lab/base`

 Create an S3 bucket as the storage for your infrastructure:

--	Create `s3.tf`.
+-	Create `storage.tf`.
 Name your bucket "epam-aws-tf-lab-${random_string.my_numbers.result}" to provide it with partition unique name.
 See [random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) documentation for details.
 -	Set bucket acl as private.
 Never share your bucket to the whole world!

 Equip all resources with following tags:
     - `Terraform=true`,
-    - `Project=epam-tf-aws-lab`
+    - `Project=epam-tf-lab`
     - `Owner={StudentName}_{StudentSurname}`

 Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying your changes.